27 Nov Three Signs Your Brick Building Needs Some Attention

 - Bowed walls: Having brick walls that are bowed or bulging are signs of a serious structural problem.
 Bulges have multiple causes.
 In many historic buildings, the problem can be with the foundation or may be due to lintel damage or brick degradation.
 If you see this sign, do not wait to contact a professional mason for an assessment and possibly to provide repairs—a bowed or bulging wall will eventually collapse.
 A mason can determine if the issue is with a structural brick wall or the veneer.

 - Cracks: It’s not unusual for bricks to have minute cracks or hairline fractures.
 Older brick buildings are susceptible to cracks in the mortar, such as settlement cracks and thermal expansion cracks.
 Settlement cracks happen when a building settles over time.
 They can deteriorate the mortar, and even let in moisture, water or pests.
 Thermal expansion cracks happen when bricks heat up, as they do during the hot summer months.
 The brick expands in the heat, then contracts in the cold.
 This can lead to cracks.

 Brick is strong, but like with other building materials, damage can occur over time.
 To keep your brick home sturdy and standing, take a little time to learn about the importance of brick restoration in Indianapolis, IN.
-Call the knowledgeable team at Knauss Property Services for more information.
+Call 317-590-8750 to speak with the experienced team at Knauss Property Services today and schedule an appointment!